dropbox/changes-mesos-framework/README.md

 ]
 ```

-...to run "my_job", claiming that amount of resources.
+...to run `my_job`, claiming that amount of resources.